Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 Without a doubt and from every perspective, Nice is one of France's most beautiful cities – from its graceful bay to the twisty streets of its old town.

 If this is your first visit to the region, you can't (and shouldn't) avoid Nice.
 In fact, for many people, Nice is the ideal base from which to explore the rest of the Riviera.
 I tend to agree.
-Here are a few examples of day tours you can take from the city.
+Here are just a few examples of day tours you can take while you're based the city.

 Day tours from Nice